đ§ Listen to this article

 TL;DR

-• Most organisations name the human side as the wall, then invest less than 2% in fixing it.
+- Here is the paradox: leaders name the human side (framing, literacy, plain communication) as the thing blocking them, then invest less than 2% in fixing it.
+The firms that do get those foundations right measurably outperform.

-• The fix is a working two-way bargain: business commits to decision framing; data commits to timeliness, interpretability, and honesty about limits; leadership organises the structure around them.
+- The fix is a working two-way bargain: business commits to framing the decision; data commits to timeliness, interpretability, and honesty about limits; leadership organises the structure around them.

 More could easily be added; the set above is illustrative, not exhaustive.